Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 8. If required, configure the settings in the *CONFIGURATION* section.
 For detailed information about the different configuration settings, see [Data type list](/PIM/UserInterface/04_DataTypeList.md).

+  > [Info] By default, the status of a new attribute is set to active.
+To deactivate a new attribute for use, disable the *Active* toggle.
+For detailed information, see [Deactivate an attribute](#deactivate-an-attribute).

 9. Click the [SAVE] button in the upper right corner.
   The new attribute is saved.
 The *Create Attribute* view is closed.